 13) Marvel at Photogenic Lithics

-New Mexico is home to some unnatural looking wonders that have been molded by nature over time-immemorial.
+New Mexico is home to some rather unnatural looking wonders that have been molded by nature over time-immemorial.

 Camel Rock – a quick diversion located just outside of Santa Fe.
 From U.S. Highway 285/ 84, take exit 175 onto the frontage road.
 Continue to the small parking lot provided.
 Climbing on the camel is strictly prohibited!
 Enjoy the view from a short distance away instead.
 The camel is a work in progress, with nature lopping off the camel’s nose early in 2017.